 - You want a conversational AI assistant (Ask Pepper AI) for natural-language investigation of API security posture

 For organizations that want both broad platform coverage and deep API-specific capabilities, running Imperva for WAF and bot protection alongside Salt for dedicated API security is a viable architecture — though it adds vendor complexity and cost.
 Salt’s agentless, out-of-band deployment makes it straightforward to layer alongside an existing Imperva WAF without architectural conflicts.
+Buyers comparing Salt against more than one vendor should also look at the Salt Security vs 42Crunch comparison for the contract-first axis, and the Salt Security alternatives page for the broader peer set.

 For the full list of API protection options, see the API security tools comparison on AppSec Santa.